erin-hughes/book-review-blog/reviews/2024-01-the-dead-take-the-a-train.md

 I've since gotten over this fear, and have been back to New York probably half a dozen times in the years since then.
 Maybe I just needed to experience a bit more life to appreciate the city - at the time, New York was the biggest place I'd ever been, and I think the sheer scale of it was part of what intimidated me.
 But I think what's more likely is that, as I got older, I understood that darkness that lurks on the edge of the city lights more and more.
 And I fell in love with the city in part because of that edge, not in spite of it.

-> They say you're not supposed to judge a book by its cover, but I can't deny that the monstrously cool artwork... is a big part of what drew me to this book.
+<pullquote>They say you're not supposed to judge a book by its cover, but I can't deny that the monstrously cool artwork... is a big part of what drew me to this book.</pullquote>

 I was lucky enough to ring in 2024 in New York City, and it was there that I made my resolution to start reading at least one new book a month.
 In the name of an auspicious start to my challenge, I went to [The Strand](https://www.strandbooks.com/) to purchase the first book that I would read.
 And it was there that I saw _The Dead Take the A Train_ staring out at me from the shelf.